• 1964 – 1968

 • 1997 – 2000

-simultaneously lectures at the Film and Television Faculty of the Academy of Performing Arts in Bratislava (music direction, music dramaturgy, music theory for the sound masters)
+Lecturer at the Film and Television Faculty of the Academy of Performing Arts in Bratislava (music direction, music dramaturgy, music theory for sound engineers)

 "Poul’s work as a composer is not very extensive.
 In the beginning, while studying at university, he was influenced by his head teachers.
 His early composition betrays an inclination to working with the twelve-tone free technique; in later years he became open to using tonal centres.
 Subsequent stages are characterised by modifications of adopted techniques within the limits of contemporary musical aesthetics, approaching the essentials of neo-impressionism.
 The works which Poul created show him to be a composer with a refined sense of formal equilibrium, a mastery of instrumental technique, and an impressive ability to construct contrasts.
 His point of departure is thematic material with more or less emphatic tonal centres, in a certain sense associated with the Hindemith orientation.
 In vocal work he typically has a sensitive approach to the text, an assured grasp of texture and a capacity for diverse variation, which gives dynamism to his composition."